USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 {:.usa-process-list__heading}
 ### Checkpoints and the `-resume` feature

+**Concept:**
+Nextflow caches the result of every task it runs.
+When you re-run a pipeline with `-resume`, Nextflow reuses the cached result of any task whose script, inputs, and parameters are unchanged, and re-runs only the tasks that actually changed.
+This checkpointing is what makes long pipelines easier to iterate on and safe to restart after a failure — you never redo work you've already completed.

 You now understand processes, the work directory, publishing, inputs, and parameters.
 Before the break, try Nextflow's caching:

 {:.copy-code}